 Bug reports are collected in Jira for troubleshooting, analysis and resolution.
 See OpenLMIS 3.2.1 Bugs.
+To report a bug, see Reporting Bugs.

 OpenLMIS 3.2.1 contains these new features:

 - Facility administration screens now support adding and editing facilities. - User administration screens now provide filtering and more password reset options. - Demo data is significantly expanded, including for use in contract tests and performance tests. - Vaccine MVP features including Ideal Stock Amount (ISA) management, printing of physical inventory counts and additional work in Cold Chain Equipment (CCE) tracking (CCE features are released in a Beta version which is not included in the 3.2.1 release). - Contributions from the Malawi implementation, including a new Extension Point for customizing Order Numbers and deleting previously skipped requisitions.